chharvey/counterpoint/docs/spec/intrinsics.md

 ## Map
 `Map` objects are variable-size unordered associations of values.
 The antecedents and consequents of maps are Solid Language Values.

+## Function
+`Function` objects encapsulate parameterized Solid code closed over a lexical environment and support the dynamic execution of that code.